Monthly Archives: July 2022

 )

 Both these mythic cycles of Typhon and of the minotaur concern monsters conceived without a human male.
 And in both there is a previous birth (in the case of Pallas Athena) or gifting of life (in the case of the white bull) without a female.
-In both cycles, the above (Zeus Asterion, Jupiter [Zu-pater]) and below (earth, snake, depth of the labyrinth) — so the light and the dark — come into violent conflict in which the below is momentarily victorious.
+In both cycles, the above (Zeus Asterion, Jupiter [Zu-pater]) and below (earth, snake, labyrinth) — so the light and the dark — come into violent conflict in which the below is momentarily victorious.
 Again in both, sinews/labyrinth/thread (media!) are the cause both of loss and recovery.

 In the mythological cycle concerning Pasiphae, she is said to have married Dionysus, who is named in the title of Book III by McLuhan: